 Ferris’ friend Cameron is also the opposite of him – reserved, neurotic, repressed.
 Ferris ropes him into the day’s activities against his will, recruiting him first to help get Sloan excused from class.

 The funny thing is that the principal isn’t even suspicious at first, just saying, “So that’s how it is in their family” with slight distaste, as if he were looking down on them for having dinner at McDonald’s rather than passionately kissing on the mouth!
 Kind of makes me wonder what they get up to in that town.

 Obviously I’m rooting for Ferris and Jeanie here, but I do actually like Ferris and Sloan quite a bit, especially considering they’re already dating when the movie begins.
+(It’s probably worth repeating that I’m not usually that into established relationships.
+I prefer the build up.)
 They just seem to have a really nice relationship (a little boring for a movie, though) and to be in a really good place with each other.
 Ferris basically says that he wants to marry her, so he considers it to be serious.

 But it behooves me to point out that in one of the final scenes, when he’s racing through the neighborhood to make it back into his bed before his parents get home, he actually stops and introduces himself to two girls who were sunbathing in bikinis.
 I mean, not only did he see two hot girls and go and flirt with them, but he was actually sprinting to get back to his house, in serious danger of making it back too late, and still he stopped to talk to them.
 So, clearly, he doesn’t only have eyes for Sloan.